 How to Make a Window Box Container Garden

-Create a beautiful window box that will beautify the outside of your home and add an outdoor touch through the windows from the interior of a house.
+Create a window box that will beautify the outside of your home and attract wildlife at the same time.

 Opening the curtains in the morning will be a whole new experience with bees, ladybugs and butterflies flocking to your window box.
 Make your visitors feel at home with colorful flowers, lots of hiding places and a nice drink of water.
 This project takes two hours to complete.